spielhuus/elektrophon/Power Supply/README.md

 <img src="https://raw.githubusercontent.com/spielhuus/elektrophon/master/Power%20Supply/schema.jpg" width="20%"></img>
 <img src="https://raw.githubusercontent.com/spielhuus/elektrophon/master/Power%20Supply/pcb.png" width="20%"></img>

 The power supply is one of the first thing to build.
 It is important to have a stable power and voltage when building modules.
-To fidlle with high voltage right at the beginning is not a good thing.
-The encloure and wiring would also have to be built with high volage in mind.
-The base of this power supply is the MFOS[1] design, but added a 5V output.
-One wall wart is needed for each power.
+5V and +-12V are creatued from two wall wart power supplies as power sources.
+The circuit for the split AC voltage is the MFOS[1] wall wart supply.
+For the 5V a simple voltage regulator circuit.
+The 3 voltages and ground connected with IDC connectors and are wired with banana plugs on the panel.

 Input:
 * 15VAC
 * 12VDC

 Output:
-* +-12V, +5V, Common Groumd
+* +-12V/1A, +5V/1.5A, Common Ground

 # BOM